-MTA Arts & Design (A&D) encourages the use of mass transit in the metropolitan New York area by providing quality visual and performing arts and design in the transit environment.
-The percent-for-art program is one of the largest and most diverse collections of site-specific public art in the world, with nearly 300 permanent works by world-famous, mid-career, and emerging artists.
-A&D also produces graphic art, photography, digital art, live musical performances and Poetry in Motion.
-A&D serves the 8.5 million people who ride MTA subways and commuter trains daily and strives to create meaningful connections among sites, neighborhoods, and people.
-For more information, visit MTA Arts & Design, find us on Facebook, Instagram, Tumblr, and Twitter or search #mtaarts.
+MTA Arts & Design (A&D) encourages the use of mass transit in the metropolitan New York area with engaging visual and performing arts and design within the transit environment.
+A&D’s permanent percent-for-art program, temporary digital art, graphic art, photography, live musical performances and Poetry in Motion are experienced by the 8.5 million people who ride MTA subways and trains daily.
+Our diverse programs strive to create meaningful connections among sites, neighborhoods, and people.
+For more information, visit MTA Arts & Design, search #mtaarts on Facebook, Instagram, Tumblr, and Twitter.

-To apply to a Call for Images, click Submit next to the opportunities listed below.
-You will be prompted to enter contact information, and upload materials for consideration:
+To apply to a Permanent Art Call for Images, click Submit next to the opportunities listed below.
+You will be prompted to enter contact information, and upload materials for consideration.

-Beginning in 2017, MTA Music Under New York (MUSIC) applications will only be accepted online via Submittable.
-Online application available January 1 through March 24, 2017.
+MTA Music Under New York (MTA MUSIC) applications will only be accepted online via Submittable.
+MTA MUSIC Audition and Audition Application dates: TBD.

-To apply for the Music Under New York (MUSIC) Live Auditions, click Submit next to the opportunity listed below.
+To apply for the Music Under New York (MTA MUSIC) Live Audition, click Submit next to the opportunity listed below.
 You will be prompted to enter contact information, and upload materials for consideration:

 - up to 2 sample audio files not exceeding 5 minutes in length;

-- optional materials such as links to website, social media accounts, and streaming video clips;
+- links to streaming video clips (recommended) and optional materials such as links to website, social media accounts;

 - applicants under 18 MUST include a valid Employment for Child Performer permit.

-The budget for design and fabrication of the artwork for the each station is to be determined, and will include an artist fee of up to 20% of the final art project cost.
-As part of this fee, the selected artist will be required to submit a budget, produce completed designs, select a fabricator, and provide oversight during the fabrication and installation of the artwork, with project managment by MTA Arts & Design.
+The budget for design and fabrication of the artwork is to be determined and will include an artist fee.
+As part of this fee, the selected artist will be required to submit a budget, produce final designs, select a fabricator and oversee the fabrication and installation of the artwork, with project management by MTA Arts & Design.

 A selection panel comprised of arts and design professionals will select finalists to develop original art proposals.
-Finalists will be given specifications and a detailed overview of the project to create a proposal for site-specific artwork for the station, for which they will receive an honorarium of $1,000.
-Following the selection panel’s review of proposals, one artist will be selected to receive the commission for each station.
+Finalists will be given site specifications and a detailed overview of the project to create a proposal for site-specific artwork at the station, for which they will receive a proposal payment of $2,000.
+Following the selection panel’s review of proposals, one artist will be selected to receive the commission.

-Submit up to 20 images along with a short application form, a bio/CV, and brief artist statement.
+Submit up to 20 images at mtaarts.submittable.com along with a short application form, a bio, CV, and brief artist statement.
 All artists interested in being considered for projects must apply through the online program at mtaarts.submittable.com.